 Marketing and preferences

-We may use your personal information to send you marketing by post, by phone, through social media, by email and by text.
+We may use your personal information (first name, surname and email address) to send you marketing by post, by phone, through social media, by email and by text.

-We can only use your personal information to send you marketing material if we have your permission or a legitimate interest as described above.
+We can only use your personal information to send you marketing material where we have your opt in permission.

 Sharing your information